 If the FRA accepts that the member is entitled to a remedy under the IDF, they must provide the member with calculations in accordance with the IDF together with an options form, within 62 days of receiving written notice.

 Once the member has returned their completed options form, the FRA has 28 days following receipt of the options form to put the requested benefits into payment.
+If the member has submitted written notice as part of the retirement process, the benefits will be put into payment as part of the normal retirement process.

 Members who wish to give written notice under the IDF should do so by email to: firstname.lastname@example.org